We help you achieve the highest possible yields in the most economical and sustainable way possible.

 Deconstruction is a major step in biomass conversion and involves breaking down biomass to create fermentable sugars.
 These sugars can then be converted into biofuels, biochemicals, and other bioproducts.

-Biomass is naturally resistant to chemical or biological deconstruction pathways due to the presence of lignin, which stabilizes biomass structures.
-Overcoming “biomass recalcitrance” is essential to the success of biomass deconstruction and subsequent unit operations.
+Biomass is naturally resistant to chemical or biological deconstruction pathways.
+Overcoming this resistance is essential for successful deconstruction and subsequent unit operations.

 Altering and Converting

 Pretreatment and saccharification are the two major processes in deconstruction.
-Pretreatments are designed to alter the physical and chemical characteristics of biomass and greatly impact downstream operations, including saccharification and fermentation.
+Pretreatments alter the physical and chemical characteristics of biomass and greatly impact downstream operations, including saccharification and fermentation.
 Saccharification converts sugars from polymeric to monomeric and/or dimeric form.